miniat-amos/TeenyAT/README.md

 ![Devious looking jellyfish](docs/img/leroy.gif)

-The **TeenyAT** *( /ˈtē·nē·'āt/ )* is a 16-bit virtual embedded microcontroller delivered as a C library so systems can be simulated around it with ease.
-System designers create an instance (or more) of the TeenyAT, providing a binary image to load and execute and registering callbacks for any attempted reads or writes to the bus by the running program.
+The **TeenyAT** *(pronounced Teeny-@)* is a 16-bit virtual embedded microcontroller delivered as a C library so systems can be simulated around it with ease.
+It's also good fun developing assembly programs to run on our premade systems!
+System designers create an instance (or more) of the TeenyAT, providing a binary image to load and execute, interacting with its TeenyAT instances through its peripheral bus and GPIO ports.

-The **TeenyAT** project comes with a custom instruction set and a complete assembler.
-The *[tnasm](tnasm)* assembler can be compiled via the provided *[Makefile](tnasm/Makefile)*.
+The **TeenyAT** project has a unique instruction set and a complete assembler.
+The *[tnasm](tnasm)* assembler and each included system can be compiled using `make` with their respective `Makefile`s.

 ## Core Architectural Elements

 ### Memory
 - **Word Size:** 16 bits
 - **RAM:** 32K words, addresses `0x0000` - `0x7FFF`
-- **Reserved Space:** 1k words, addresses `0x8000` - `0x8FFF`
+- **On-Board Peripheral Space:** 1k words, addresses `0x8000` - `0x8FFF` including...
-  - Two bidirectional ports, Port A/B.
+  - Two general purpose I/O (GPIO) ports, Ports A & B
-  - Random Positive/Negative Number Generator
+  - Pseudo Random Number Generators that are streamable and unique to each TeenyAT instance
-- **Hardware Access:** addresses, `0x9000` - `0xFFFF`
+- **External Peripheral Space:** addresses, `0x9000` - `0xFFFF`
+  - System designers use these when simulating their TeenyAT-accessible system hardware

 ### Registers

+All TeenyAT registers are essentially general purpose, meaning any can be read from or written to by any instruction that uses registers.
+So... divide your Program Counter by 3 or set the Zero register to 42 for whatever reason (although it will still contain zero afterward... we're not set-shaming).
 - **PC (Program Counter):** Contains the address of the next instruction; initialized at `0x0000`
-- **SP (Stack Pointer):** Contains the address of the top element of the stack; initialized at `0x7FFF`.
+- **SP (Stack Pointer):** Tracks the address just below the top of the stack; initialized at `0x7FFF`.
 Stack grows downwards.
 - **rZ (Zero Register):** Always contains `0`
 - **General-purpose Registers:** rA, rB, rC, rD, rE